rust-lang/rfcs/text/3334-niche.md

 reference to the field, obtaining a mutable reference to the whole struct, or assigning to the whole struct, are not affected by the presence of the niche.

-Causing a type with a niche to contain an invalid value (whether by construction, writing, or transmuting) results in undefined behavior.
+Causing a type with a niche to contain one of its niche values (whether by construction, writing, or transmuting) results in undefined behavior.

 The niche attribute may either contain `value = N` where `N` is an unsigned